EEtao7/TMAG2020-additional-material/README.md

 #### 1.1.1 Analytical models

 We use the analytical models include subdomain model, complex permeance model and relative permeance models in the paper.
 We create them by the next references.
-We provide the pdf version of these reference in the document 'Reference of the models. rar'.

 * Subdomain model

   1. P.-D. Pfister, X. Yin, and Y. Fang, “Slotted permanent-magnet machines: General analytical model of magnetic fields, torque, eddy currents, and permanent-magnet power losses including the diffusion effect,” IEEE Transactions on Magnetics, vol. 52, no. 5, pp. 1–13, May 2016.